-As far as I can figure it, Tara played acoustic guitar and handled the lead vocals and most of the harmonies, her brother Brendan played bass and sang backup on “Sunlight”, Stefan Cvetkovic played drums, Sally Zori played congas (or djembe — not sure) and some shaker, Kevin Couvillon did something (maybe he recorded the drum tracks at his studio?
+As far as I can figure it, Tara played acoustic guitar and handled the lead vocals and most of the vocal harmonies, her brother Brendan played bass and sang backup on “Sunlight”, Stefan Cvetkovic played drums, Sally Zori played congas (or djembe — not sure) and some shaker, Kevin Couvillon did something (maybe he recorded the drum tracks at his studio?
 I know Eric didn’t record the drums at his place), and Eric added backing vocals to at least two songs and some synth atmosphere to “Hail Outside”.

 It was fun improvising things on so many different songs in one afternoon when I thought I was only going to be playing on a few tunes.
 I do like a lot of the ideas I came up with.
 I just wish they were treated a little differently and not mixed to be almost inaudible in some places.

-Tara has seemingly done her best to bury this album (I don’t think she was completely happy with how it turned out), so good luck finding it anywhere now.
+The album has become something of a collector’s item over the years.
+I don’t think it’s ever been made available online, and physical copies are scarce now.
 This song has always been one of my favourites in terms of what I added to it, though the dark cabaret-ish piano on “In the Backyard” is up there too.
-Here I’m playing banjo and singing the low third-part harmony.
+Here I’m playing six-string banjo and singing the low third-part harmony.

 Recorded/mixed/mastered, played quite a bit of guitar, sang a bit of harmony, and played piano on one track and spastic African drums on another.
 Jesse did a lot of different things here, playing guitar, bass, drums, and piano.
 If you can make an argument for him co-producing, I think you can also make a strong argument for me co-writing some of the songs given how much my contributions add to them and in some cases change their shape.
 The music for “Who Can I Blame?” is mine alone.
 The sound quality is on another planet from the first things we recorded together.

 WELCOME TO WINDSOR (2002)